Scalable authentication and optimal flooding in a quantum network: Introduction

 Naively, both the above tasks could be solved by using trusted nodes.
 Authentication keys between two users could be established via referral from mutually trusted nodes.
 The more mutually trusted nodes used for this referral process, the greater the security against any one trusted node potentially being malicious.
 Conversely, instead of using multiple independent paths to improve the final security, we could concatenate the resulting keys to boost the total end-to-end key generation rate, as is the case in a flooding protocol.
 Naturally, this is only possible when the end users treat all nodes along each path as trusted nodes.
 Typically, when end users use trusted nodes in quantum networks, they must then place complete trust in those nodes forever.
 For long term data security this is neither viable nor practical.
 Is it possible for end users to place partial and/or temporary trust in intermediary nodes in a quantum network?

 In this paper we present two closely linked protocols to address the above question.
 Firstly, we present a technique to authenticate users in a quantum network with the least number of pre-shared keys (Section~\ref{sec:SIAT}).
 Secondly, another technique to improve end-to-end key generation speeds based on flooding, in accordance with previous information theoretic results (Section~\ref{sec:FloodingKey}) ~\cite{pirandola2019end}.
 We use the definitions of trust and adversaries given in Section~\ref{sec:terminology}.
-In Section~\ref{sec:eg} we examine the utility of these protocols through illustrative use cases.
-In particular Section~\ref{sec:newUser} emphasises the close relationship between these two protocols by demonstrating their use in adding a new user to the quantum network.
+In Section~\ref{sec:eg} we examine the utility of these protocols through illustrative use cases, which are demonstrated on our fully connected quantum network.
+Since any other network topology can be considered as a sub-graph of such a fully connected network, our demonstrations are generally applicable to quantum networks.
+Furthermore, Section~\ref{sec:newUser} emphasises the close relationship between these two protocols by demonstrating their use in adding a new user to the quantum network.
 All the demonstrations were implemented on an 8-user entanglement-based quantum network described in Ref.~\cite{8user} and in Section~\ref{sec:Net}.
 We demonstrate a considerable improvement in terms of the quantum network's scalability, versatility, security and throughput.